cnlohr/shadertrixx/README.md

 Also, it is likely `SHADOWS_SHADOWMASK` can be ignored, too.

+## Unity keeps editing my shader files!

+If Unity keeps editing your files on disk (changing semantics) and you want it to stop, use the `UNITY_SHADER_NO_UPGRADE` macro somewhere in your shader.

 ## VRChat "Build & Test" Overrides

 You can insert additional parameters into VRC for "Build & Test" with the following (compiled TCC build of code included.)
 For instance, this one adds the `--fps=0` command-line parameter.